Frequently Asked Questions (FAQs) and known error messages, their cause and suggested solutions

 - HESTIA

-- Error messages in operational mode
+- Error messages during operation

 - Programming